NFDI4Energy/EFZN_rdm/README.md

     {{1-2}}
 You can also create a DMP in a simple Excel-Sheet.
 In the tools above, you can choose a set of questions that you want to have included in your DMP.
 If you want to take a look at an example DMP, you can look [here](https://cloud.uol.de/f/7510018536).
-We recommend to use RDMO or DMPOnline due tu their broad spectrum of available questionnaires.
+We recommend to use RDMO or DMPOnline due to their broad spectrum of available questionnaires.

     {{2-3}}
 > **DMP Task**: